HelenOS/helenos/README.md

 fails half way through, try to analyze the error message(s), add appropriate missing dependencies and try again.

-As an example, here are some of the packages you will need for Ubuntu 12.10 (may be out of date):
+As an example, here are some of the packages you will need for Ubuntu 16.04:

 ```
-$ sudo apt-get install build-essential libgmp-dev libmpfr-dev ppl-dev libmpc-dev zlib1g-dev texinfo libtinfo-dev xutils-dev flex bison
+$ sudo apt install build-essential wget texinfo flex bison dialog python-yaml genisoimage
 ```

 Whereas for CentOS/Fedora, you will need: